Irene Lusztig discusses making Yours in Sisterhood, a documentary that allows for a respectful dialogue between different perspectives and feminisms.

 I knew I wanted to film all over the US, so I made sure that I had letters from all over the country.
 When I was planning trips to shoot, I would go back and re-read all the letters region by region.
 At different moments, different letters would seem more important.
 For example, there’s this letter from North Carolina, from a woman who’s in an interracial relationship.
 She talks about the presence of the KKK and the Nazi Party in North Carolina.
 The first time I read that letter, it just seemed very specific and not that significant.
 When I reread it after the election, there was this very public resurgence of right-wing activity in the US, so the letter suddenly felt very resonant and haunting.
 I think history is always changing depending on where we are in the present.

 7R: We often perceive feminism in the 1970s as unified behind a set of clear goals, certainly compared to feminism today.
-I was struck by how the film showed that there wasn’t actually that much unity: every single person had a different opinion.
+I was struck by how Yours in Sisterhood showed that there wasn’t actually that much unity: every single person had a different opinion.
 Did you ever have an impulse to show a more unified feminism?

 At the heart of the film is a politics around listening — the ethics of listening, and the idea of listening across differences.
 The idea of feminisms rather than feminism felt very important to me.
 I wanted to make a space that could also include quite conservative women, like the woman in the gun range, or the factory worker in West Virginia — feminism for her is about getting a certain kind of job in a factory, and that’s quite different from what a woman of colour in the Bronx might have to say about race and feminism.